pylls/wfwo/README.md

 to replace the `load_wf_predictions()` function here as in `sim.py`.

 ## Reproducing key figures
+Download the [predictions
+dataset](https://dart.cse.kau.se/wfwo/reproduce-data.zip), unzip in this directory, and run `reproduce.sh`.
+This should generate the nine sub-figures that make up Figures 6-8 in the paper.

-Figures 6-8 from the paper are produced by first using [simple DF](https://github.com/pylls/df-simple) to train and classify, resulting in a number of predictions.
-The predictions are then used by this software to produce the figures.
-To reproduce the figures based on the predictions we provide, first [download the reproduce dataset](https://dart.cse.kau.se/wfwo/reproduce-data.zip), unzip in this directory, and finally run `reproduce.sh`.
+Note that Figures 6-8 from the paper are based on using [simple DF](https://github.com/pylls/df-simple) to train and classify on three different datasets, resulting in a number of predictions from the DF attack.
+This step is _not_ part of reproducing our key WF+WO figures above: it takes around ten hours (wall time) to train DF on these large datasets with a GPU.
+Rather, we provide the resulting predictions from DF that we based our results on instead in the link above.
+If you want to reproduce the DF part, please reach out to the corresponding author of the paper.